 The outputs yabz1 and yabz2 of the modules are designated again with the graphic style ofpZoutLeft, but it needs to be related to an update event which renews the value.
-This is explored due to the event-data relation yabz to updO in the OrthBandpassF\Ctrl\emC module and the data flow.
+This is explored due to the event-data relation yabz to updO in the OrthBandpassF\Ctrl\emC module and the data flow prepare (in the example step) und update are related.
+If the events are given manually in the graphic, then it is not a quest.
+But in the graphic above Wrapper for OrthBandpassF Ctrl emC in IEC61499 to adapt to C only the data flow is given.
+The event flow, here drawn in gray, can be missed, should be supplement automatically.
+This is as usual for FBlock diagrams, where often only the data flow is drawn.